How we operate

 Protect the reputation.

 A service business's reputation in the community is one of its most valuable assets.
 It took years to build and can be damaged quickly.
 We treat it with care from day one.
-Every decision we make is filtered through the question: does this protect or improve what people think of this business?
+Every decision we make gets filtered through one question: does this protect or improve what people think of this business?

 02